brij1728/netflix-gpt/README.md

   - Header
   - Main Movie
     - Tailer in Background
-    - Title $ Decription
+    - Title $ Description
     - Movie Suggestions
       - MovieLists into N
   - Use Layout to render children

-- Neflix GPt (have not implemented)
+- Netflix GPt (have not implemented)
    - Search Bar
    - Movie Suggestions